 If buying a health-promoting item be sure it’s something they need.
 We often already have an ongoing list of things we need.
 We know best what kinds of supplements or treatments we need.
 It’s not a good idea to push a treatment idea or healing modality on your friend or loved one that is not desired by the receiver.

-20 Gift Ideas for those with Chemical and Mold Sensitivities
+20 Gift Ideas for those with Allergies & Chemical and Mold Sensitivities

 - Those pursuing mold avoidance almost always can use a gift certificate to Walmart, REI (or MEC in Canada).
 Be sure to ask which store is best for them.

-- 2. Glass items are safe for those with environmental sensitivities.
-See if they need something practical, otherwise go for something fun like some cool drinking glasses, a modern glass kettle or something ornamental like a glass Christmas tree ornament (Etsy has some too) or a terrarium (love these).
+- Glass items are always safe for those with environmental sensitivities.
+See if they need something practical, otherwise go for something fun like some cool drinking glasses, a modern glass kettle, or something ornamental like a glass Christmas tree ornament (Etsy has some too) or a terrarium (love these).

-- 3. Ceramic items are safe for those with environmental sensitivities.
+- Ceramic items are safe for those with environmental sensitivities.
 Amazon sells some pretty ceramic vases, and you can even buy succulents for them on Etsy if they can have plants.
 I like these retro kitchen canisters as well.

-- 4. Some plants will work for many sensitive folks (but not all).
-Succulents and bonsai trees could be a happy addition to someone’s home, especially if they are not allergic or sensitive to them.
-(Also check in to see if they have the energy to take care of them.
+- Some plants will work for many sensitive folks (but not all).
+Succulents and bonsai trees could be a happy addition to someone’s home if they are not allergic or sensitive to them.
+(Also check in to see if they have the energy to take care of them).

-- 5. Many metals like stainless steel, are safe for almost everyone.
+- Many metals are safe for people with allergies and sensitivities.
 See if your giftee would like something practical like storage bins or more decorative boxes.
 Metals that can cause reactions include nickel, cobalt, copper, and chromium.

 - This cute jewelry holder is made of chrome.